alandmoore/wcgbrowser/README.rst

 navigation_layout      (see below)        Sets the layout of the navigation bar.
 See the detailed explanation below. allow_plugins          False              If true, enables the use of plugins like flash, java, etc. window_size            (empty)            If set, and if fullscreen is //not// set, make the window default to this size.
-Can be <width>x<height> (e.g. 800x600) or 'max' for maximized.
+Can be <width>x<height> (e.g. 800x600) or 'max' for maximized. whitelist              (empty)            A list of web domains or hosts to allow access to (see below).
 ====================== ===============    ===============================================================================================================================================================================================================================================================

 Bookmarks